acoppes/acoppes/site/_drafts/doingmarketingstuff.markdown

 I want to share part of my experience and learnings on how I am doing the marketing for Ship Miner.

-My experience of doing "marketing" started before Ship Miner, while still finding which game to make.
-My approach at that time was simple, and it is similar to what I do nowadays, I just share images and videos of everything I did, mainly in Twitter/X and Mastodon at that time.
+My experience of doing "marketing" started while finding which game to make, before having Ship Miner.
+My approach at that time was to just share images and videos of what I did on Twitter/X only.

-On November 2023 I decided to also start sharing some stuff on Reddit, in particular the PixelArt subreddit, and did my [first post of a prototype of Ship Miner](https://www.reddit.com/r/PixelArt/comments/17p7390/i_am_a_solodev_making_a_pixelart_1bit_space/).
+On November 2023 I decided to also start sharing some stuff on Reddit, in particular in the PixelArt subreddit, and did my [first post of a prototype of Ship Miner](https://www.reddit.com/r/PixelArt/comments/17p7390/i_am_a_solodev_making_a_pixelart_1bit_space/).
 I believe I was super lucky with it and got great feedback for a pixelart game in a subreddit dedicated to pixelart.

-While that post kinda worked on Reddit, on Twitter/X wasn't so direct and took some time.
-After a slow start without much hope, I finally got a [great tweet](#following-twitterx-trends).
+While that post kinda worked on Reddit, on Twitter/X wasn't so lucky and took more than a couple of tries before working, and it did while joining a [trend tweet](https://x.com/arielsan/status/1789789080370258069).
 Between Reddit and Twitter I stated to feel more secure with its marketing potential so I decided to continue the development.

-After finding the visual aesthetics of the game and kinda validated its marketing potential, it sounded reasonable to try to take advantage of that.
-My approach continued being similar but the objective changed from "trying to find something interesting to develop" to "try to get more visibility and convert interested players into steam wishlists".
+After finding the visual aesthetics of the game and kinda validated its marketing potential, it felt reasonable to take advantage of that.
+My approach continued being similar but the objective changed from "trying to find something interesting to develop" to "try to get more visibility and get the interest of players".

 # Following Twitter/X Trends

-On May 2024 I decided to [join a twitter/x trend](https://x.com/arielsan/status/1789789080370258069) where you had to quote another tweet in the trend with a similar text and share something about your game.
-Doing this worked pretty well so I decided to try to join more trends in the future.
+As I mentioned before, on May 2024 I decided to [join a twitter/x trend](https://x.com/arielsan/status/1789789080370258069) where the idea is you have to quote another tweet in the trend with a similar text and share something about your game.
+Since doing this worked pretty I decided to join more trends as they appear.

 This is a list of some of the trends I joined: